pico2/Arianrhod/Source/sources/cpython/Doc/c-api/typeobj.rst

    bit currently defined is :const:`Py_PRINT_RAW`.
-When the :const:`Py_PRINT_RAW` flag bit is set, the instance should be printed the same way as :c:member:`~PyTypeObject.tp_str` would format it; when the :const:`Py_PRINT_RAW` flag bit is clear, the instance should be printed the same was as :c:member:`~PyTypeObject.tp_repr` would format it.
-It should return ``-1`` and set an exception condition when an error occurred during the comparison.
+When the :const:`Py_PRINT_RAW` flag bit is set, the instance should be printed the same way as :c:member:`~PyTypeObject.tp_str` would format it; when the :const:`Py_PRINT_RAW` flag bit is clear, the instance should be printed the same way as :c:member:`~PyTypeObject.tp_repr` would format it.
+It should return ``-1`` and set an exception condition when an error occurs.

    It is possible that the :c:member:`~PyTypeObject.tp_print` field will be deprecated.
 In any case, it is recommended not to define :c:member:`~PyTypeObject.tp_print`, but instead to rely on